Your child's doctor

 Your GP should be your first and best contact in terms of managing your child’s M.E. on a regular basis.
-You may be lucky and find a GP who has a special interest in M.E., but some GPs lack experience in dealing with this complex illness, particularly in children.
+Hopefully you will have a GP who understands M.E. but some GPs lack experience in dealing with this complex illness, particularly in children.
 If this is the case you could ask if there is another GP within the practice, or a nurse or other healthcare professional, who has an interest in M.E.

-Depending on where you live, your GP may refer your child to a specialist; you can find your nearest one in our services directory.
-A visit to a specialist is known as "secondary care" and can only be arranged through your GP.
+After 3 months your GP should refer your child to a general paediatrician.
+After a further three months, unless your child is improving a referral should be made to a specialist M.E. paediatrician.
 All children should be under the care of a paediatrician, even if this has to be someone at a distance, to whom your GP can refer for advice and guidance.
-They can also confirm the diagnosis, co-ordinate care and help with any educational and social issues that arise.
+They will also confirm the diagnosis, co-ordinate care and help with any educational and social issues that arise.

 Doctors you might come into contact with include: